robmoss/git-is-my-lab-book/docs/how-to-contribute.md

 ## Suggest modifications and new content

-This book is written in Markdown and is published using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+This book is written in Markdown and is published using [Zensical](https://zensical.org/).
-See the [Material for MkDocs Reference](https://squidfunk.github.io/mkdocs-material/reference/) for an overview of the supported features.
+See the [Zensical documentation](https://zensical.org/docs/get-started/) for an overview of the supported features.

 You can suggest modifications and new content by: